 General public building access and borrowing

 Members of the public may conduct research at Stanford Libraries free-of-charge, up to seven days each year, upon registering for a visitor badge and presenting an acceptable government-issued photo ID to library staff.
-Visitor badges are currently only issued at select libraries (Art Library, East Asia Library, Green Library, and SAL 1&2) though these visitor badges will work at all libraries belonging to SUL.
-Visitor badges must be worn at all times while inside the libraries and they are non-transferable.
+Visitor badges are currently only issued at select libraries (Art Library, East Asia Library, Green Library, and SAL1&2) though these visitor badges will work at all libraries belonging to SUL.
+The Green Library is the largest library (Humanities & Social Sciences) with the longest business hours.
+Visitor badges must be worn at all times while inside any of the libraries and they are non-transferable.

 Acceptable IDs for SUL visitor access include: